On Undecided LP, Clustering and Active Learning: Introduction

-\item \textsc{Covering points by $\kopt$ monochromatic triangles.} we are given (i) a colored set $\PS$ of $n$ points in the plane, (ii) an oracle that can report, given a triangle $\triangle$, whether or not the color of all points inside $\triangle \cap \PS$ are the same (and if so, report the color), and (iii) an oracle, such that given a partial cover by triangles, randomly returns an uncovered point.
-We present an algorithm that computes a cover of $\PS$ by $O(k \log n)$ monochromatic triangles, under the assumption that such a cover exists, in $k^{O(1)} \log n $ time, see \thmref{cover:by:triangles} for the exact bounds.
+\item \textsc{Covering points by $\kopt$ monochromatic triangles.} We are given (i) a colored set $\PS$ of $n$ points in the plane, (ii) an oracle that can report, given a triangle $\triangle$, whether or not the color of all points inside $\triangle \cap \PS$ are the same (and if so, report the color), and (iii) an oracle, such that given a partial cover by triangles, randomly returns an uncovered point.
+We present an algorithm that computes a cover of $\PS$ by $O(\kopt \log n)$ monochromatic triangles, under the assumption that such a cover exists, in $k^{O(1)} \log n $ time, see \thmref{cover:by:triangles} for the exact bounds.
 This algorithm is significantly sublinear if $k \ll n$.
 If we are not given the oracles, but instead are provided with the colors of the points, the oracles can be implemented, so that the resulting algorithm works in $O(n k^{O(1)} \log n )$ time.

-\item \textsc{Terrain simplification.} The above algorithms applies verbatim for the problem of terrain simplification, showing how to compute in $O(n k^{O(1)} \log n )$ time a cover of the given point set (up to the error parameter provided) by $O(k \log n)$ triangles.
-All previous work \cite{ad-eats-97} had quadratic or worst running time.
-See \secref{terrain} for details.
+\item \textsc{Terrain simplification.} The above algorithm applies verbatim for the problem of terrain simplification, implying a $O(n \kopt^{O(1)} \log n )$ time algorithm for a cover of the given point set (up to the error parameter provided) by $O(\kopt \log n)$ triangles.
+This can be converted into a simplified terrain of complexity $O(\kopt^2 \log^2 n)$.
+All previous work \cite{as-sagp-98, ad-eats-97} had quadratic or (much) worse running time.
+See \secref{terrain} for details. \end{compactenumA}